 - 24 darts, and

 - the manual

-The blaster is big and so to ship it Hasbro has created it in multiple parts, which you will need to assemble.
-However this is not too arduous, they all snap together pretty easily.
+The blaster is significant, and so to ship it, Hasbro has created it in multiple parts, which you will need to assemble.
+However, this is not too arduous; they all snap together easily.

-The drum in three parts, the shield in two parts as well, and finally the carry handle.
+The drum is in three parts, the shield in two parts as well, and finally, the carry handle.
 Once you have assembled those, they are not designed to come apart again.

-A chunk of the weight is comprised those 6 D batteries.
+A chunk of the weight is comprised of those 6 D batteries.
 These are installed on the side of the blaster that does not have the mahoosive “MEGA” logo.
-You just take off the plate with a screwdriver, throw in the batteries and you’re good to go.
+You just take off the plate with a screwdriver, throw in the batteries, and you’re good to go.

 The drum’s 24 dart capacity is nothing special for an elite blaster, but for a mega blaster, it is insane!
 However, to house all those MEGA darts, this thing is huge.